8 Ways to Prevent Data Loss from Hardware Failure

 2. What are the most common causes of data loss?

 Hardware failures are among the most common causes of data loss.
 This includes server outages due to failing disk drives and data corruption in endpoint devices, such as laptops.
-Another frequent reason for data loss is human error, such as accidental deletion, overwriting data, or taking actions that lead to data breaches.
+Another frequent reason for data loss is human error, such as accidental deletion, overwriting data or taking actions that lead to data breaches.
 Among cyberattacks and malware, ransomware attacks are the leading cause of data loss, affecting more than 72% of global businesses in 2023.

 The best way to prevent data loss due to system failure is to back up your data frequently.
 Nearly every organization loses data because of hardware failure, but having dependable backups ensures that you can recover the data even if you can’t retrieve it from the primary storage device.
 To prevent a system failure from occurring, continually monitor device performance and replace aging hardware before it fails.
 Regularly updating and patching systems will also help to eliminate vulnerabilities that could lead to system failure.